 A scavenger hunt might sound as though it needs a lot of preparation, but actually, it doesn’t.
 You could hand each of the children a piece of paper and ask them to write the letters A to Z down the side and find a corresponding item for each.
 Alternatively, you could give a criterion, such as “something the colour yellow” and send the players off to find something.
 The first one back each time could get 10 points and every other successful player 5 points, for example.
 This game is potentially neverending.

 Pictionary is one of our all-time favourite games and is especially welcome on a rainy day.
 However, we don’t have the game.
 Instead, we rely on either words written on pieces of paper that people pick at random or using a random Pictionary word generator (this is our go-to method).
 Using a large whiteboard or an old roll of wallpaper that will just go to the tip otherwise, we take it in turns to generate a word, draw it and then everyone else has to guess.
 This is brilliant for all ages and all abilities of drawing.
 In fact, if you have really young children, you could play in teams instead, involving them in the guessing.

 Baking is such a fun activity to do with children, whatever their ages.
 In fact, it is perfect for a rainy day as you don’t feel like you’re missing out on the sunshine while you’re in the kitchen.
 Whether you bake something savoury, such as sausage rolls, or something to satisfy a sweet tooth, like cupcakes or biscuits, the resulting items are sure to be a hit.
+Don’t forget to keep the eggshells as they can be upcycled for use in the garden.
 Perhaps, you could have an indoor picnic with the goodies, too.